North Carolina vs. South Carolina Duke's Mayo Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Over/Under Insights

-- North Carolina's games this season have gone over 58.5 points eight of 12 times.
+- North Carolina and its opponents have gone over the current 58.5-point total in eight of 12 games this season.

-- South Carolina has combined with its opponents to score more than 58.5 points in two games this season.
+- South Carolina's games have gone over 58.5 points in two opportunities this season.

 - Thursday's over/under is 0.8 points higher than the combined 57.7 PPG average of the two teams.